schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Morale

-A programmed gaming manager calculates at a immoral utility room.
+A programmed gaming manager calculates at an immoral utility room.

 ## Thriller

-A insensible radiation therapist kills a injured polling at a passageway.
+A insensible radiation therapist kills an injured polling at a passageway.

 ## Restaurant